peng-yongsheng/incubator-skywalking/docs/en/OAP/README.md

 ## Observability Analysis Language
 Provide OAL(Observability Analysis Language) to analysis incoming data in streaming mode.

-OAL focuses on metric in Service, Service Instance and Endpoint.
+OAL focuses on metric in Service, Service Instance and Ingress.
 Because of that, the language is easy to learn and use.

+Considering performance, reading and debugging, OAL is defined as a compile language.
+The OAL scrips will be compiled to normal Java codes in package stage.

 ### Grammar
 Scripts should be named as `*.oal`